 Nike's competitive advantage comes from both its iconic brands and scale – with scale allowing Nike to invest more in marketing than its peers while maintaining higher margins and profitability.
-Nike's focus on product innovation, including in the area of fitness monitoring, continues to provide strong growth.
+Nike's focus on product innovation, including in the area of fitness monitoring, continues to provide good growth prospects.

-PayPal is the global leader in online payments.
+PayPal is a global leader in online payments.

 We are attracted to PayPal due to its broad based and sustainable competitive advantages and strong growth prospects.
-PayPal has technology, scale and self-sustaining global network advantages which together give it a considerable advantage over its competitors.
-Furthermore, PayPal benefits from continued growth in e-commerce and customer demand for high security when transacting online.
+PayPal has technology, scale and global network advantages which give it a considerable advantage over its competitors.
+Furthermore, PayPal benefits from continued growth in e-commerce.

 Sarine’s products are the leading edge of technology, allowing more efficient planning and cutting of diamonds.
 This offers a strong value proposition to the diamond manufacturing industry.
 Its business model is geared towards more recurring income and it has also developed new products that allow it increased exposure to the highly profitable retail part of the value chain.

 Signature Bank is a specialist regional bank, lending largely to wealthy families and private businesses in and around New York.
 They have a sticky deposit base that comes from managing transactional business accounts for businesses like law firms, accounting firms, and property management companies, a long track record of profitable growth and a very strong history of credit control.

 Signature Bank has an uncomplicated relationship driven business model and industry profitability.
 Its ability to attract and retain senior bankers from other firms through an attractive profit sharing compensation model has allowed them to grow loans and deposits at over 20% pa over the last 10 years.
 It is still a small bank in a very large market and we see many more years of growth ahead.